rupesh-rao/linear-regression-model/README.md

 # linear-regression-model
 Applying linear regression model in Octave.
-It is a part of my course on Machine Learning from Stanford University through Coursera.
+It was a part of my course on Machine Learning from Stanford University through Coursera.